Lithuanian Liberty Union: History

 The 2000 elections saw the party's vote share fall to 1.3%, but it succeeded in winning its first seat, taken by Vytautas Šustauskas. Šustauskas was the party's candidate in the 2002–03 presidential elections, but received just 0.4% of the vote.
 The party lost its sole Seimas seat in the 2004 elections.

-The party was dissolved in 2011 and a new Lithuanian Presidents' Union was established as a replacement.
+The party was dissolved in 2011 and the Union for the President of Lithuania was established as a replacement.